 - cooking/ baking– basic cooking or baking skills to include bread making from scratch

 - first aid– basic to advanced first aid

-- emergency preparedness– preparing for natural disasters and what do in case of
+- emergency preparedness– preparing for natural disasters and what to do in case of

 - mending/ sewing– basic hand sewing, repairing, using a sewing machine

 - planting a garden– gardening basics, companion planting, etc